timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 Have a big a whiteboard session at the beginning of your project and define what blocks you need.
 Then name them and define their rules and responsibilities.

 ### Benefits for the client
-If the client understands the component pattern, they can easily prioritise certain components over others and have input on their behaviour just as easily as the web-developer or the QA lead.
+If the client understands the component pattern, they can easily prioritise certain components over others and have input on their behaviour just as a developer or a project manager could.

 For the clients' sake you can create a page with all components so they know what they have.
 This way they create their website like a puzzle.
 According to the components they can assign rules to where that are allowd to live so they can control how local market sites use them.

 ### Benefits for planning and issue / project tracking
 If you use a tool like [Jira](http://www.atlassian.com/jira "Jira issue and project tracking") you are in luck.
-You can define the components in there and assign them issues, userstories and estimates.
+You can define the components in there and assign them issues, user stories and estimates.
 Each component has a set of requirements.
+When you plan a sprint, you just add a bunch off components to create a user journey and you are done.

+## Benefits for the QA department
+Because we are dealing with components tester can run his scripts against just one component.
+When you make each component reachable by a url, automatic testing gets a lot easier.
+Next to this test scripts can be categorized by component and matched to Jira issues and user stories.

 ## talk about:
 * Client perspecitive